unifiedqueryplan/unifiedqueryplan.github.io/README.md

 * [sqlancer_uplan/](sqlancer_uplan/): Contains the integrated SQLancer and UPlan.
 * [docs/](docs/): Contains the study results and the second application: visualization, both of which have been deployed on https://unifiedqueryplan.github.io/.
 * [tpc-h/](tpc-h/): Contains the scripts to configure TPC-H benchmark and experimental data for the third application: benchmarking.
+* [wdbench](wdbench/): Contains the scripts to configure the WDBench benchmark and experimental data for the third application: benchmarking.

 * Other python files are the reusable library **UPlan** for converting query plans into the unified representation.
 Please see below for more details.